dominikhaid/node-module-mongodb/README.md

 ### Module Features

 - Add support for mongodb
-- Add ready to use docker-compose for mongodb server and pgadmin4
+- Add ready to use docker-compose for mongodb server and mongo-express
 - Add sample data, functions and routes